Education Endowment Foundation – Supporting students with SEND

 - At age 16, pupils with SEND in English state-funded schools, have an average attainment score of 31% compared with 53% for pupils without SEND.

 - We partnered with EFF on an independent review of the evidence on effective approaches for teaching students with SEND.

 - Teachers now have evidence on how to best support pupils with SEND in their classrooms.

 The aim of this evidence review is to provide:

 - the best available international evidence on effective teaching and support for pupils with SEND in mainstream schools.

 - clear and actionable recommendations.

-The review will be conducted by academics at the Centre for Educational Development, Appraisal and Research (CEDAR), at the University of Warwick.
-Teachers, academics and other experts will then collaborate on a guidance report, due to be published by April 2020.
-You can read the report here and also via our latest update story here.
+The review was conducted by academics at the Centre for Educational Development, Appraisal and Research (CEDAR), at the University of Warwick.
+Teachers, academics and other experts then collaborated on the guidance report published by April 2020.
+You can read the report here and download it using the button at the top of the page.